 Since making the raspberry chia drink, I’ve been keen to try out more chia seed recipes!
 Like most chia dishes, this one needs some advance planning – but it is definitely worth it!
 Chia seeds contain a high amount of fiber and are almost zero carbs, which makes it an ingredient I am very interested in!
 I’ll be honest and say the texture isn’t pleasing to everyone, but I love it!

 Prepare the chia pudding the night before you want to eat it.
-In a bowl, mix together chia seeds (we used white chia but regular black ones would work fine too), unsweetened almond milk, vanilla extract and some sweetener to taste.
-I prefer to use powdered sweetener like Splenda or confectioner’s Swerve as it dissolves into the milk better.
+In a bowl, mix together chia seeds (I used white chia but regular black ones would work fine too), unsweetened almond milk, vanilla extract and some sweetener to taste.
+I prefer to use powdered sweetener like confectioner’s Swerve as it dissolves into the milk better.
 Stir well, cover, and leave in the fridge overnight.

 The next day, prepare a quick blackberry sauce by slowly cooking them with a little sprinkle of sweetener.
 No water or anything else needed!

 Give the chia pudding a good stir – the seeds will have swollen and absorbed the milk.
 Spoon it into some serving dishes and top with the blackberry sauce.
 I really like the combination of the cold pudding with the hot sauce, but you might prefer to have it all cold, or all hot!